WOA-Project/SurfaceDuo-Guides/InstallWindows/Uninstall-SurfaceDuo1.md

 ### Booting to TWRP

-- Reboot your phone to Surface Duo Bootloader: Press Volume Down + Power until the Microsoft logo appears on the left, then release the power button and keep pressing the volume down button until the bootloader appears.
+- Reboot your phone to Surface Duo Bootloader: Press Volume Down + Power until the Microsoft Corporation logo appears on the left, then release the power button and keep pressing the volume down button until the bootloader appears.
 - Plug your phone to your PC, open a command prompt and run the following command: